nszoni/ra_fw_core/transformation_testing_sequence_strategy.md

 # Transformation and Testing Sequence and Strategy

+This document provides information on the Rittman Analytics framework and how we approach both transformations of data and testing.

 ## Transformation Sequence

 To provide context, let’s review the BI transformation process and the main layers that are composing it.
 Below is a graphical representation of how data is being progressively transformed into the public warehouse/BI layer.